petitejess/petitejess/README.md

 ### Hi!

-I'm new here.
-I will be learning the tools and technologies to create web apps.
+I'm a junior web developer with focus on building my programming skills to contribute and to create something that is useful and tailored to people's needs and preferences.